SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 reserved for special purposes like internal use for debugging.
 The identifier length is limited (<=63 characters).

+:Note:
     Albeit names MUST be compared/stored case sensitive, names in each scope need to be unique when lowercased.
     The scopes are:

     - module names on a SEC Node (including the group entries of those modules)
     - accessible names of a module (including the group entries of those parameters) (each module has its own scope)
     - properties
     - names of elements in a struct (each struct has its own scope)
     - names of variants in an enum (each enum has its own scope)
     - names of qualifiers

 SECoP defined names are usually lowercase, though that is not a restriction (esp. not for module names).